 Disclaimer: My interest in vision science comes from my problems with light sensitivity (photophobia), discomfort glare, and computer eye strain.
 I am not a vision scientist.

 Disclosure: You can help sustain GLARminY – at no additional cost to you: When available use the links below containing text commission link.
-You may also “donate” a small percentage of anything you buy from Amazon by accessing Amazon through this link (commission link) at any other time.
+You may also “give” a small percentage of anything you buy from Amazon by accessing Amazon through this link (commission link) at any other time.
 Thanks!

 The scientific conclusions with respect to office lighting, visual comfort, eye strain headache, etc… are mostly based on small samples.
 Even among those few people there are always exceptions that don’t fit statistical conclusions.
 Therefore some of the findings mentioned below may apply to many but not to you.
 For example, in the above cited lighting war it seems that their cubicle farm lighting was OK for many, but too harsh for the rest – obviously not an insignificant group either.
 It is important to realize that we have different thresholds to light induced pain.